Daniel-KM/Omeka-S-module-Common/README.md

 is the no-reply email of the module [Easy Admin] by default, else the adminstrator email defined in main setting.

+A quick antispam is included via the keywords set in the file /data/mailer/spam_keywords.php.
+This file can be completed if needed.
+This feature will be improved or moved in a future version.

 #### SendFile

 Send a file for download, without limit of size or memory, via a stream.
+The content disposition can be set via the parameters of via the query (download=1 for attachment, else inline).

 #### SpecifyMediaType